Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 ![](https://github.com/sttrayno/Ansible-Lab-Guide/blob/master/images/sandbox-screen.png)

-## Exercise 1 - Simple device test and validation with GenieCLI
+## Exercise 1 - Simple device test and validation with pyATS CLI

 As touched upon earlier, the simplest way to get started with the pyATS tools is by using the Genie CLI command line tools.